Etiology of Prosthetic Joint Infectious Arthritis

 If patients cannot tolerate surgery, long-term antibiotic therapy alone can be tried.
 Excision arthroplasty with or without fusion usually is reserved for patients with uncontrolled infection and insufficient bone stock.

 In the absence of other indications (eg, valvular heart disease), whether patients with prosthetic joints need prophylactic antibiotics before procedures such as dental work and urologic instrumentation is currently unresolved.
-See guidelines from the American Academy of Orthopaedic Surgeons (AAOS) and the American Dental Association (ADA) for the prevention of orthopedic implant infection in patients undergoing dental procedures.
+See Appropriate Use Criteria from the American Academy of Orthopaedic Surgeons (AAOS) for the prevention of orthopedic implant infection in patients undergoing dental procedures.

 At many centers, patients are screened for S. aureus colonization using nasal cultures.
 Carriers are decolonized with mupirocin ointment before surgery to implant a prosthetic joint.